yingweiwo

 Hepatotoxicity

-Because no information is available on the use of sulindac during breastfeeding, its relatively long half-life and glucuronide metabolite, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Because there is no information on the use of sulindac during lactation, and given its relatively long half-life and the presence of glucuronide metabolites, alternative medications may be preferred, especially in breastfed newborns or premature infants.

-At 1 mcg/ml concentrations, approximately 93% sulindac and 98% of its sulfide metabolite are bound to human serum albumin.
+At a concentration of 1 mcg/ml, approximately 93% of sulindac and its sulfides are bound to breast milk.
+Metabolites bind to human serum albumin.

 References